Kent V. Hasen, MD: Aesthetic Plastic Surgery & Med Spa of Naples

 - Diminished enjoyment of sex

-ThermiVa can be used to help retract the clitoral hood, thereby improving the sexual experience.
-One particularly appealing aspect of the procedure is that it doesn’t require any sort of downtime or recovery.
-The ThermiVa procedure typically takes less than a half hour and is performed in a series of 3 treatments spaced 1-2 months apart.
+Votiva can be used to help retract the clitoral hood, thereby improving the sexual experience.
+One particularly appealing aspect of the procedure is that it doesn’t require any downtime.
+The Votiva procedure typically takes less than 30 minutes and is performed in a series of 3 treatments spaced 1 to 2 months apart.

 Liposuction & Fat Grafting